christine-e-smit/jupyter_tutorial/README.md

 # jupyter_tutorial

-An introduction to jupyter notebooks for the GES DISC
+An introduction to jupyter notebooks for the GES DISC.